CityOfPhiladelphia/greenworks-dashboard/index.md

     <aside class="related pll-mu">
 	  	<h3 class="h4 pbl">All Philadelphians have access to safe, affordable, and low-carbon transportation.</h3>
 	  	<!-- <h4 class="h6">Note</h4> -->
+      <p>Low-carbon commuting in Philadelphia has increased by more than 7,000 people in the past five years.</p>
 			<p>Recent investments in pedestrian infrastructure, state funding for SEPTA improvements, and the successful launch of the Indego bike share system are improving low-carbon options to get around Philadelphia.</p>
 	  	<h4 class="h6">Source</h4>
 	  	<p>American Community Survey</p>
     </aside>